 The Department of Veterans Affairs (VA) has a "duty to assist" the veteran in gathering evidence.
 The wise veteran will ignore this and act as if there were no such requirements.
-If your not confident you can do everything on your own, let the Veterans Disability Advocate (VADA) assist you.
-No matter whom you choose as your representative VSO (link is external) to help you, the VSO will want you to be involved in your own claim.
-Your VSO will do a much better job for you if you're actively helping to gather evidence and getting good copies of the evidence for your VSO to review.
+If you not confident, you can do everything on your own; let the Veterans Disability Advocate (VADA) assist you.
+No matter whom you choose as your representative VSO (link is external) to help you, the VSO will want you to be involved in your claim.
+Your VSO will do a much better job if you're actively helping gather evidence and getting good copies of the evidence for your VSO to review.

-While the Department of Veterans Affairs (VA) has the "duty to assist", this duty does not guarantee that any extraordinary effort will be made on your behalf.
-A Department of Veterans Affairs (VA) Veterans Service Representative [VSR] is given the task of retrieving the evidence.
+While the Department of Veterans Affairs (VA) has the "duty to assist," this duty does not guarantee that any extraordinary effort will be made on your behalf.
+A Department of Veterans Affairs (VA) Veterans Service Representative [VSR] is given the evidence.
 But after trying once or twice without results, he or she is under little or no obligation to continue.
-This is why it's so important not to rely on the Department of Veterans Affairs (VA) to complete the task of gathering that information.
+This is why it's important not to rely on the Department of Veterans Affairs (VA) to complete the task of gathering that information.